Adapt or die.AI made it that simple.

 Identity, relationships, stakes, accountability.
 Everything else I give away free.

 Proof: Tools are free.
 I only charge for judgment.
-60-70% rejection rate.

 Real talk.
 No highlight reels.
-No startup theater.
+No script.

 Recent Essays